 Industry Training Courses - Cycling

 ViaStrada runs a series of training courses to introduce the principles of planning and design for cycling in New Zealand.
-The courses are aimed at anybody planning, designing or reviewing roads or other facilities used by cyclists.
+The courses are aimed at anybody planning, designing or reviewing roads or other facilities used for cycling.
 This includes planners, general roading engineers and road safety practitioners.
 Local body politicians, people involved in the health sector and cycling advocates can also attend the courses.
 To date, over 1000 people have attended Fundamentals of Planning and Design for Cycling and the associated Advanced courses.

 The content of the cycling training courses was completely revised and restructured earlier in 2014.
 From July 2016, new courses will also reflect the introduction of NZTA's Cycling Network Guidance.
-New training formats, including interactive case-based workshops and online webinars, are being considered for future delivery.
+New training formats, including interactive case-based workshops and online webinars, are being developed for future delivery.

 Tim Hughes (Senior Engineer, NZTA) says about the Fundamentals course: "When I travel around New Zealand, I can see the basic skills taught in this training course being applied to an increasing number of projects".
 The course, including this quote from Tim Hughes, was profiled in the Land Transport News newsletter (2007, page 6).